Apple School Manager and classroom management

 Support doesn’t stop there.
 It can continue beyond the school with home-based learning.

 As with any technology deployment, it’s important to lead with a purpose and have a clear vision from the outset that all staff can follow.
-This provides students equity, regardless of their ages or the teacher they have.
+IT impact can extend directly into the classroom, improving the learning experience for teachers and students.
+Tech chosen with intention can provide secure access to apps and services to meet learners’ needs, regardless of their abilities and learning level.
+This way, the tech meets users where they are, providing students with equity regardless of their ages or their teacher.

 And as with all things new, staff need training to feel confident and competent in using technology.
 This can often start with how they can manage it in their own spaces.